14th Pennsylvania Cavalry Regiment: Crook-Averell 1864 Raid on the Virginia and Tennessee Railroad

 At the beginning of 1864, Averell's Brigade, including the 14th Pennsylvania Cavalry, had its winter quarters at Martinsburg, West Virginia.
-Cavalry in the Department of West Virginia was reorganized multiple times in early 1864.
 Averell was given command of the 2nd Cavalry Division, which included the 14th Pennsylvania Cavalry in a brigade commanded by Colonel Schoonmaker.
-Brigadier General Duffié commanded the other brigade.
-The 14th Pennsylvania Cavalry was commanded by Major John M. Daily.
+The 14th Pennsylvania Cavalry was commanded by Major Daily.

-In April, Averell's division moved across West Virginia via the B&O Railroad and joined Brigadier General George Crook for dual raids on the Virginia and Tennessee Railroad.
-Averell led a small cavalry force of 2,079 men and attacked further west from Crook.
-Averell abandoned an attack on a salt mine when he discovered his route to the mine was blocked by a larger force.
-He proceeded east toward Wytheville and its lead mine.
-On May 10, Averell's cavalry fought the inconclusive Battle of Cove Mountain.
-Schoonmaker's brigade started the fighting in the four-hour battle.
-Averell's cavalry was prevented from moving through Cove Gap to Wytheville, the railroad, and a lead mine.
-Union losses were 114 casualties.
-Averell's force escaped at night over the mountains using a difficult route, and eventually destroyed 26 bridges and portions of railroad track between Christiansburg and the New River.
-On May 15, he linked with Crook, who had a major victory at the Battle of Cloyd's Mountain.
+In late April, Averell's division joined Brigadier General George Crook for dual raids on the Virginia and Tennessee Railroad.
+Averell led a cavalry force of 2,079 men and attacked further west from Crook.
+After abandoning an attack on a salt mine, Averell proceeded east toward Wytheville and its lead mine, to "prevent the enemy from concentrating against General Crook".
+On May 10, Schoonmaker's brigade started the fighting in the four–hour Battle of Cove Mountain.
+The fighting was inclusive, and Averell's force escaped at night after suffering 114 casualties.